top of page

 7. Be Prepared for the 'Weakness' Question

 I saw this question in a Facebook group yesterday: 'I have an interview coming up.
 What do I say when asked what my weaknesses are?'
 I was shocked and dismayed to see many people had posted comments, advising this person exactly what to say, word for word.
 If you are asked what your weaknesses are I invite you to steer away from the well-worn 'I'm a perfectionist' or 'I work too hard'.
 Your most likely response will be an eye roll.
 Be honest.
 Where are you excited to learn more, expand more, grow more?
 Within this team and organisation, with your potential new boss as your coach and leader?
 Be prepared for the question, and if it's asked, tell them the truth.
-Imagine being able to move through your career with unwavering confidence, nail any interview you step into, clearly articulate your worth (even though you won't have to - your performance will speak for itself) and say sayonara to self-doubt.
+Go out and get that role you desire and absolutely deserve!

 bottom of page